jianping5/blog-jianping5/docs/archives/GFS.md

 a 1-byte GFS file, the file's chunk consumes only one Linux disk block, not 64 MB.

-Q: What benefit does GFS obtain from the weakness of its consistency?
+**What benefit does GFS obtain from the weakness of its consistency?**

-A: It's easier to think about the additional work GFS would have to do to achieve stronger consistency.
+It's easier to think about the additional work GFS would have to do to achieve stronger consistency.

 The primary should not let secondaries apply a write unless all